Putin puts nuclear forces on high alert, escalating tensions

 The number of casualties from Europe’s largest land conflict since World War II remained unclear amid the fog of war.

 Ukraine’s health minister reported Saturday that 198 people, including three children, had been killed and more than 1,000 others wounded.
-It was unclear whether those figures included both military and civilian casualties.
+It was not clear whether those figures encompassed both military and civilian casualties.

-The U.N. refugee agency said Sunday that about 368,000 Ukrainians have arrived in neighboring countries since the invasion started Thursday.
+About 368,000 Ukrainians have arrived in neighboring countries since the invasion started Thursday, according to the U.N. refugee agency.

-Over the weekend, the U.S. pledged an additional $350 million in military assistance to Ukraine, including anti-tank weapons, body armor and small arms.
-Germany said it would send missiles and anti-tank weapons.

-Putin sent troops into Ukraine after building up a force of almost 200,000 troops along the country’s borders.
-He claims the West has failed to take seriously Russia’s security concerns about NATO, the Western military alliance that Ukraine aspires to join.
-But he has also expressed scorn about Ukraine’s right to exist as an independent state.
+Russia’s economy has taken a pounding since the invasion, with the ruble plunging and the central bank calling for calm to avoid bank runs.

-Russia claims its assault on Ukraine is aimed only at military targets, but bridges, schools and residential neighborhoods have been hit.
+Russia, which massed almost 200,000 troops along Ukraine’s borders, claims its assault is aimed only at military targets, but bridges, schools and residential neighborhoods have also been hit.

 Follow the AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine